Wings of Liberty Museum

 Exhibits

-At more than 51,000 square feet, the Tennessee Wings of Liberty Museum will be four times the size of the current U.S. Army Pratt Museum, creating space for expansive exhibits, interactive experiences, and larger-than-life artifacts that bring military history to life.
+At more than 51,000 square feet, the Tennessee Wings of Liberty Museum is about four times the size of the previous U.S. Army Pratt Museum, creating space for expansive exhibits, interactive experiences, and larger-than-life artifacts that bring military history to life.
 Visitors will journey through defining moments in American military history with multi-media and immersive displays covering:

 -